Dave Mitsky's Celestial Calendar for November 2018

 Information on the celestial events transpiring each week can be found at http://astronomy.com/skythisweek and http://www.skyandtelescope.com/observing/sky-at-a-glance/

-Free star maps for June can be downloaded at http://www.skymaps.com/downloads.html and https://www.telescope.com/content.jsp?pageName=Monthly-Star-Chart
+Free star charts for the month can be downloaded at http://www.skymaps.com/downloads.html and https://www.telescope.com/content.jsp?pageName=Monthly-Star-Chart and http://whatsouttonight.com/

 Data on current supernovae can be found at http://www.rochesterastronomy.org/snimages/